json-everything/json-everything/docs_source/usage/schema/references.md

 JsonSchema<nsp>.Net handles all references as defined in the draft 2019-09 version of the JSON Schema specification.
 This is *not* a change as of v11.0.0;  JsonSchema<nsp>.Net has always behaved this way.
 The only change for draft 2019-09 schemas in JsonSchema<nsp>.Net is that `$ref` can now exist alongside other keywords; for earlier drafts, keywords as siblings to `$ref` will be ignored.

-## Automatic resolution

-JsonSchema<nsp>.Net will not automatically download schemas from URIs that look like network locations.
-This may be added in future versions as an option, but it is not supported at this time.

 ## Schema registration

 In order to resolve references more quickly, JsonSchema<nsp>.Net maintains two schema registries for all schemas and subschemas that it has encountered.
 The first is a global registry, and the second is a local registry that is passed around on the validation context.
 If a schema is not found in the local registry, it will automatically fall back to the global registry.